-- With 29 receptions for 433 yards and four touchdowns, Richardson has the second most receiving yards for a freshman in CU history, already holding the true freshman mark.
-Only teammate Scotty McKnight had more receiving yards as a freshman, hauling in 43 passes for 488 yards in 2007. - Richardson has two 100-yard games, in the last two weeks, and those two represent two of the just five such instances in CU history and two of just the three 100-yard receiving games by a true freshman in CU history.

-- In the last two weeks, Richardson has put up the two highest receiving marks in CU history for a freshman, with 11 catches for 143 yards at Kansas in week 9 and five for 121 yards against Iowa State. - Richardson caught five passes for 121 yards against Iowa State in week 10, his second consecutive 100-yard receiving game.
+- Richardson is CU's starting wide receiver as a true freshman at the "Z" receiver grouping.
+He was backing up fifth-year senior Travon Patterson before he got hurt at Oklahoma in week 8, then moved into the starting role. - With 32 receptions for 452 yards and five touchdowns, Richardson has the second most receiving yards for a freshman in CU history, already holding the true freshman mark.
+Only teammate Scotty McKnight had more receiving yards as a freshman, hauling in 43 passes for 488 yards in 2007. - Richardson has two 100-yard games, in the last three weeks, and those two represent two of the just five such instances in CU history and two of just the three 100-yard receiving games by a true freshman in CU history. - In the last three weeks, Richardson has put up the two highest receiving marks in CU history for a freshman, with 11 catches for 143 yards at Kansas in week 9 and five for 121 yards against Iowa State in week 10. - Richardson caught five passes for 121 yards against Iowa State in week 10, his second consecutive 100-yard receiving game.
 He is the first freshman to record more than one 100-yard day in CU history. - Richardson had a career day at Kansas in week 9 with 11 receptions for 141 yards and two touchdowns.
 He had another apparent touchdown ruled incomplete with just :02 left in the Kansas game.
 His 11 receptions tie a CU record and are a CU record for receptions by a freshman, true or redshirt, and he tied the mark he set for freshman touchdown receptions he set against Texas Tech.
 His 141 yards is a freshman record and just the fourth 100-yard receiving day by a freshman in CU history, joining teammate Scotty McKnight on that list. - Richardson caught a 55 yard pass from Cody Hawkins early in the Iowa State game, giving him three 50-plus yard plays this season, the most a CU player has had since Derek McCoy had three in 2003. - In the last four games, Richardson has 22 receptions for 369 yards and four touchdowns. - Before his record setting day at Kansas in week 9, he had 13 receptions for 172 yards and 2 touchdowns on the season.
 In that game, he hauled in 11 grabs for 141 yards and 2 touchdowns in that game. - Richardson had a break-out game against Texas Tech, pulling down four receptions for 79 yards and two touchdowns.
-He became the first true freshman to record two receiving touchdowns in the same game and just the third freshman (true or redshirt) to do so. - Richardson has slowly worked his way more into the playbook as the season has progressed. - Richardson caught his first collegiate pass against Colorado State in 2010, an 11-yard strike from Tyler Hansen.
-He had three receptions for nine yards against Hawai'i. - He joined the team on the second day of fall camp on scholarship after originally signing with UCLA. - His father, Paul, Sr., played receive at UCLA and in the NFL with the New York Jets, Oakland Raiders and Philadelphia Eagles. - He has twin brothers who are 12-years old.
+He became the first true freshman to record two receiving touchdowns in the same game and just the third freshman (true or redshirt) to do so.

+- Richardson has slowly worked his way more into the playbook as the season has progressed. - Richardson caught his first collegiate pass against Colorado State in 2010, an 11-yard strike from Tyler Hansen.
+He had three receptions for nine yards against Hawai'i. - He joined the team on the second day of fall camp on scholarship after originally signing with UCLA. - His father, Paul, Sr., played receive at UCLA and in the NFL with the New York Jets, Oakland Raiders and Philadelphia Eagles. - · He has twin brothers who are 12-years old.